Hair dryer: Types

 Today there are two major types of hair dryers: the handheld and the rigid-hood dryer.

 A hood dryer has a hard plastic dome that fits over a person's head to dry their hair.
 Hot air is blown out through tiny openings around the inside of the dome so the hair is dried evenly.
 Hood dryers are mainly found in hair salons.

 Hair dryer brush

 A hair dryer brush (also called "hot air brush" and "round brush hair dryer" and "hair styler") has the shape of a brush and it is used as a volumizer too.

 There are two types of round brush hair dryers – rotating and static.
 Rotating round brush hair dryers have barrels that rotate automatically while static round brush hair dryers don't.

-Cultural references

-The British historical drama television series Downton Abbey made note of the invention of the portable hair dryer when a character purchased one in Series 6 Episode 9, set in the year 1925.

-In the British soap opera Coronation Street, in 1971 the character Valerie Tatlock was killed by electrocution from her hair dryer.